nginxinc/nginx-gateway-fabric/design/resource-validation.md

 ### NGF-specific validation

-After re-running the webhook validation, NGF will run NGF-specific validation, written in go.
+After re-running the webhook validation, NGF will run NGF-specific validation written in go.

 NGF-specific validation will: